Frequently Asked Questions

 How do I decide size and density when choosing sponges?

 It takes a little while to figure out the best fit, but we usually recommend a first kit with a small and medium size in regular density.
 If either are too big, you can always trim them with clean scissors.
 Just start from the edges and trim until the size seems right.
-A sign your sponge may be too big is if you need to remove it to go pee.
-That is not supposed to happen.
 It may be too small if you it is filling really fast.
-If both are too small, you can use two sponges at the same time on heavy days.
-This chart can be used as a guide.
+If both are too small, you can use two sponges at the same time.

 What if the sponge gets stuck?

-Unfortunately, commercial products have conditioned most bleeding people to become very detached from our bodies.
-Many of us are afraid of blood and contact with our bodies.
+Unfortunately, commercial products have conditioned most people to become very detached from our bodies.
+Many of us are afraid of contact with our bodies.
 Applicators and strings allow for distance.
 If you want to get down with sponges, you'll learn your body.
 And that is a good thing!

 Many people are afraid the sponge will get stuck, but there is nowhere for it to go.
-It is important to position the sponge high/back enough to actually collect the blood properly.
+It is important to position the sponge high/back enough.
 When full, the sponge can "drop", making it easier to remove.
-If you run into any issues, it most likely will be when you are trying to remove it before it has collected blood (on light days).
+If you run into any issues, it most likely will be when you are trying to remove it before it has collected fluid (on light days).
 It's important to remember that it will come out eventually, and panicking will not help that happen.
 Breathe, relax, push.

 Depending on the sponge and the body it's in, sometimes it can take a little work to get it out (rarely but sometimes).
 Ways we've found to work around the "stuck" issue....